 As many of David’s cases involve allegations of fraud or urgent issues, he has extensive experience of worldwide freezing orders and other urgent injunctive relief and has, on several occasions, acted in a series of urgent hearings in relation to such injunctions.
 His experience includes the successful defence of the WFOs in the Bank Trust and Tatneft cases, contempt proceedings relating to breaches of a WFO (PJSC VAB v.
 Maksimov) and acting as lead counsel in a series of interlocutory hearings in VPB v.
 Bedzhamov, a £1.3 billion fraud claim in the Chancery Division in which a WFO and Search Order had been granted.

 As a result of the international nature of his work, David has appeared in a number of major jurisdictional disputes in the English courts.
 His experience in this regard includes the Latmar Holdings case in the Commercial Court and Court of Appeal, VTB v.
 Nutritek (Court of Appeal), representing the government of Kazakhstan in Erdenet Mining Corp v.
 Kazakhstan and acting as sole counsel for a former senior partner of Banque Mirabaud in the recent major jurisdictional dispute in The Public Institution for Social Security v.
-Al Rajaan, a US$800 million claim relating to allegations of bribery of a Kuwaiti public official and one of The Lawyer’s “Top 20 Cases of 2020”.
+Banque Pictet, a US$800 million claim relating to allegations of bribery of a Kuwaiti public official (first instance and Court of Appeal).

 International Arbitration: David has a substantial practice in international commercial arbitration and has been described as a “leading light in the arbitration area”.
 He has appeared in numerous confidential international arbitrations, often acting for or against state-owned companies.
-He has for example acted in long-running proceedings arising out of the privatisation of the railways of Kenya and Uganda, represented a European state in a dispute in relation to satellite surveillance services and a state oil and gas company in relation to a subsea drilling project in the Caribbean.
+He has for example acted in long-running proceedings arising out of the privatisation of the railways of Kenya and Uganda, represented the European Bank for Reconstruction and Development, a European state in a dispute in relation to satellite surveillance services and a state oil and gas company in relation to a subsea drilling project in the Caribbean.
 He has also appeared in the Iran-US Claims Tribunal in the Hague in proceedings relating to alleged breaches by the United States of the Algiers Accords of 1981.
+He has extensive experience of shareholder disputes in arbitration including unfair prejudice.

 David is also frequently instructed in arbitration related proceedings in the Commercial Court including challenges to awards under Sections 67, 68 and 69 of the Arbitration Act and proceedings in relation to the enforcement of major arbitration awards such as the Yukos award against the Russian state and IMS v.
 MODSAF (Iranian sanctions).